-Tools are available to create high functioning work zones.
-Effort is placed to employ the correct tools based on the field conditions to be encountered in each work zone.
-The time of day and day of week is considered by MoDOT before setting up a work zone.
-MoDOT must remain vigilant and do the best every day with all things that are to be controlled.
-Driver behavior is not a factor MoDOT can control.
-Community outreach and public awareness campaigns such as, Buckle Up Phone Down, are very helpful but ultimately MoDOT is dependent upon the driving public to make good choices when driving in work zones.
+Poor driver behavior remains a primary factor in these fatal crashes which proves difficult for MoDOT to control.
+Community outreach and public awareness campaigns, such as Buckle Up Phone Down, are very helpful, but ultimately MoDOT is dependent upon the driving public to make good choices when driving in work zones.
+Unfortunately, of the 12 fatalities only one person was known to be properly wearing a safety device.
 The challenges for MoDOT remain many, with changing driver behaviors at the top.